jlpteaching/ECS201A/syllabus/syllabus.rst

 #.
 Discussing the homeworks.
 #.
 Short quizzes.

-Each discussion class will be split between discussing the weekly paper and either a short quiz (approximately 25 minutes) or a homework discussion.
+Each discussion will be split between discussing the weekly paper and either a short quiz (approximately 25 minutes) or a homework discussion.

 Assignments and Tests
 ---------------------